Loss of retirement income fund

 The Board of Directors has delegated certain aspects of the administration and oversight of the Fund's investments to the Investment Committee, the President and Chief Executive Officer (“CEO”) and, through the Board of Directors’ appointment of the Investment Management Corporation of Ontario (“IMCO”), to IMCO.

-The specific roles, responsibilities, and authorities of the Board of Directors, the Investment Committee, the President and CEO, the Senior Vice President and Chief Investment Officer and IMCO in the administration and oversight of the Fund are documented in the Investment Committee charter, in the delegation of investment authority document, and in other documents, which are reviewed periodically and amended as required by the Board of Directors or its delegates.
+The specific roles, responsibilities, and authorities of the Board of Directors, the Investment Committee, the President and CEO, the Senior Vice President and Chief Investment Officer, and IMCO in the administration and oversight of the Fund are documented in the Investment Committee Charter, in the Delegation of Investment Authority, and in other documents, which are reviewed periodically and amended as required by the Board of Directors or its delegates.

-Reports on the Fund’s performance, including in relation to the objectives and asset mix set out in this SIPP, as well as risk and compliance matters are reviewed at least quarterly and reports on IMCO’s performance are reviewed at least annually.
+The Fund’s performance, risk, and compliance, including in relation to the objectives and Policy Asset Mix (defined in section 7) set out in this SIPP, are reviewed at least quarterly.
+IMCO’s performance is reviewed at least annually.

 4.2.
 Fund Structure